EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Introduction

-Prior work has attempted to mitigate the growing memory footprint of KV caches in long conversations through various compression techniques~\citep{zhang2023ho,li2024snapkv,cai2025pyramidkvdynamickvcache}.
-Yet two major limitations remain under memory-constrained settings.
-First, most methods apply compression after prefilling the entire input context (\textit{post-prefill}), causing peak memory usage that scales linearly with input length.
-Second, \textit{query-dependent} eviction~\citep{li2024snapkv} retains cache entries by focusing on the current query, and neglects information needed for future queries, thereby degrading accuracy in multi-turn conversations.
+Prior work has attempted to mitigate the growing memory usage of KV cache through various compression techniques~\citep{zhang2023ho,li2024snapkv,cai2025pyramidkvdynamickvcache}.
+Yet two major limitations remain in achieving LongConvQA under resource-constrained environments.
+First, most methods apply compression after prefill of the entire input context (\textit{post-prefill}), causing peak memory usage that scales linearly with input length.
+Second, \textit{query-dependent} eviction method~\citep{li2024snapkv} retains cache entries by focusing on the current query and may evict evidence required in later turns, degrading accuracy in multi-turn conversations.